What is the European Documentation Centre?

 Publications are shelved numerically by the unique EDC classification schedule (PDF).

-For help using the EDC or finding European information, contact the Official Publications and European Information Officer.
+Contact us for help using the EDC or finding European information.